-Have you made your New Year resolutions?
+Have you made your new year resolutions?
 Think about it.

 How many of us make the very same resolutions year after year?
 We resolve on Jan.
 1 that we will lose weight, or gain weight, or at least get it under control.
 No matter which diet we intend to use, we have every good intention of sticking to it.

 Most of us resolve to eat healthy and quit snacking on all those fattening and unhealthy foods that are so easy to consume.
-We resolve we will eat vegetables and fruits and whole grains and good foods.
+We resolve that we will eat vegetables and fruits and whole grains and good foods.
 We will plan meals ahead.
 We will have healthy snacks on hand and make them a part of our healthy regimen.
 We will drink water and avoid those carbonated beverages that have no food value.

 We will organize our time.
 We will not procrastinate (including sending birthday cards on time instead of the actual day of the birthday celebration).
 We will be on time.
 We will not be late to functions and rush in at the last minute huffing and puffing.
 We will be punctual and thoughtful of others’ schedules.